jappish84/hassio-addons/README.md

-# ModestPharaoh's Hass.io Custom Addons Repository
+# jappish84's MOD of ModestPharaoh's Hass.io Custom Addons Repository
-This repository contains my custom  add-ons for hass.io.
+This repository contains mostly ModestPharaoh's custom  add-ons for hass.io - although I made some changes to the Multi-DDNS code to ensure verification propagations is successfull.

 ## Addons